-Like its cousin the Cornish Rex, the Devon Rex also has a curly coat and large ears, which gives it a certain charm.
+Like his cousin, the Cornish Rex, the Devon Rex also has a curly coat and large ears, which gives him a certain charm.

-Of a benevolent nature, this feline with a very soft coat is overflowing with energy and needs constant attention from its owners.
+Of a benevolent nature, this feline with a very soft coat is overflowing with energy and needs constant attention from his owners.
 Staying alone all day sleeping, very little for him!

 The Oriental cat is a Siamese with a fully colored coat.
 With his triangular head, almond-shaped eyes, and large ears, he is easily recognizable.

-His temperament is in all respects similar to that of the Siamese: he is talkative, possessive, affectionate, and above all very intelligent!
+His temperament is similar to that of the Siamese: he is talkative, possessive, affectionate, and above all, very intelligent!

 The Siamese: the Royal One of the Cats with Big Ears

 The Siamese possesses a natural elegance, accentuated by their azure blue eyes and dark mask on their face.
 It is not for nothing that he is nicknamed the Prince of cats!
-What's more, he has relatively large ears, which does not detract from his charm.
+Moreover, he has relatively large ears, which does not detract from his charm.

-This cat is generally very attached to its human, with whom it lives a truly fusional relationship.
-Its main particularity is that it is sometimes moody: in a few seconds, it goes from a sweet and endearing cat to a talkative and capricious feline.
+This cat is generally very attached to his human, with whom he lives a genuinely fusional relationship.
+His main particularity is that he is sometimes moody: he goes from a sweet and endearing cat to a talkative and capricious feline in a few seconds.

-The Balinese also descends from the Siamese, which explains why it has its place in this classification of cats with big ears.
-Its hair, however, is longer than that of its cousin and its tail is feather-shaped.
+The Balinese also descends from the Siamese, which explains why he has his place in this classification of cats with big ears.
+His hair, however, is longer than that of his cousin, and his tail is feather-shaped.

-With its 25 cm long and 2 kg, the Singapura is considered the smallest domestic cat in the world.
-It is their haps for this theirson that he seems to have big ears.
-Indeed, given its small size, they stand out particularly!
+With his 10 inches long and 4.4 lb, the Singapura is considered the smallest domestic cat in the world.
+However, he is their haps for this because he seems to have big ears.
+Indeed, given their small size, they stand out particularly!

 The Singapura has a perfectly balanced temperament.
 He is affectionate, playful, intelligent, calm, and Singapura.
-It's very simple, it only has qualities!
+It's very simple; He only has qualities!

 The Ocicat, resulting from a cross between a Siamese and an Abyssinian, is increasingly popular in the United States.
-Its spotted coat is reminiscent of that of the ocelot and gives it the appearance of a miniature fawn.
+His spotted coat is reminiscent of the Ocelot and gives it the appearance of a miniature fawn.